 - The only letters addressed to individuals were for specific purposes to certain bishops or elders.
 And one was sent to Philemon, who was a member of a church, to ensure unity was maintained in that church.

 - The only solo Christians mentioned in the NT were apostates and/or false teachers (1 Jn 2:18-19; 2 Jn 10-11; Jude 19; 1 Tim 1:19-20; 2 Tim 2:17-18; 4:10).

 An attitude of love

 The Christian’s attitude to the Church should be one of love because it is the body of Christ, the assembly of his people.
-In the Psalms, King David wrote: “LORD, I love the place where you dwell, the place where your glory resides” (Ps 26:8 REB).
-“One thing I ask of the LORD, it is the one thing I seek: that I may dwell in the house of the LORD all the days of my life, to gaze on the beauty of the LORD and to seek him in his temple” (Ps 27:4 REB).
+In the Psalms, King David wrote: “LORD, I have loved the habitation of thy house, and the place where thine honour dwelleth” (Ps 26:8).
+“One thing have I desired of the LORD, that will I seek after; that I may dwell in the house of the LORD all the days of my life, to behold the beauty of the LORD, and to enquire in his temple” (Ps 27:4).
 And the whole of Psalm 84 breathes out love for God, where he can be found in the temple, his dwelling place on earth.

 But don’t say that it was OK for David because he was the king and didn’t have to rub shoulders with difficult people like we “ordinary” Christians do in our meetings; and therefore he could focus on being with the people of God without distraction.
 Bear in mind that he did clash with various people in his own circles e.g. Joab, Absalom, Shimei, Doeg the Edomite, etc., some of whom were very dangerous men.
 And David had to deal with them in the same way that Christians have to deal with difficult Christians – trust in God and obedience to him.
 If not for this we would not have the Psalms and the Church would be much poorer for it.